Search by Algolia

 These are just a few examples of what you can build with this new technology.
 Hopefully, it will inspire you to build something even more innovative.

-To learn how Algolia can help you generate image-based recommendations, contact an Algolia AI search expert today.
+To learn how Algolia can help you generate image-based recommendations, check out our getting-started guide.

 About Algolia Recommend

-Algolia Recommend relies on supervised machine learning models that are trained on your product data and user interactions to display recommendations on your website.
+Algolia Recommend relies on supervised machine learning models that are trained on your product data and/or user interactions to display recommendations on your website.
 Recommendations encourage users to expand their search and browse more broadly.
-Users can jump to similar or complementary items if they don’t find a precise match.
+Users can jump to similar or complementary items if they don’t find a precise match, or be inspired by trends to learn what you offer from your regular users.

 About LookingSimilar

 LookingSimilar is a visual analysis model that uses machine learning to generate image-based recommendations.
-This exciting new technology is currently in development by Algolia.
+This exciting new technology is now available to all Algolia customers alongside our existing Recommender models.

 We look forward to seeing what you‘ll build next!